Quandela/Perceval/docs/source/reference/logging.rst

 Log exceptions
 --------------

-If the general channel level is at least on critical and save in file is enable, uncaught exception will be logged
+If the general channel level is at least on critical and save in file is enable, uncaught exception will be logged and saved on disk with their callstack.